 Another idea that I’ve found helpful (although it feels silly at first), is to actually look at yourself in a mirror.
 Look yourself straight in your eyes and have a conversation with yourself.
 Tell yourself the things you appreciate about you and also the things you would like to improve about you.

-Either or both of these activities must be done consistently over a period to produce more clarity.
+Either or both of these activities must be done consistently over a period of time to produce more clarity.
 The amount of time necessary will vary for each individual, but consistent action is the key.
 Schedule some time to do these things and you will find it helpful.

 It takes courage to start the journey toward personal awareness.
 You will uncover things about yourself that you may not like – but, try not to be judgmental or beat yourself up in the process.
 And, don’t forget to pat yourself on the back for the parts of yourself that you like too!

 Everyone is an individual and no one is perfect!
+Celebrate the things you like and make note of just one thing you would like to improve.

 Be honest with yourself.
 Your objective is to understand who you are – both good and bad.
-Once you know where you are now, you can make a plan to work on the areas you’d like to improve.
+Once you know where you are now, you can make a plan to work on the area you’d like to improve.

 Ultimately, personal awareness is the foundation for attaining your dreams.
 Once you understand yourself, you will interact better with the world around you.
 You will feel more in control of your life and make better decisions.